jswymer/mydoctest/articles/projects-how-setup-time-sheets.md

 |---|---|
 |**Never**|The user in the **Time Sheet Approver User ID** field on the resource card approves the time sheet.|
 |**Always**|The user in the **Person Responsible** field on the job card approves the time sheet.|
-|**Machine Only**´|If the machine time sheet is linked with a job, then the user in the **Person Responsible** field on the job card approves the time sheet.
+|**Machine Only**|If the machine time sheet is linked with a job, then the user in the **Person Responsible** field on the job card approves the time sheet.
 If the machine time sheet is linked with a resource, then the user in the **Time Sheet Approver User ID** field on the resource card approves the time sheet.

 ## To assign a time sheet administrator